sidirovich/elementarycms/README.md

 For more information on the upcoming version, please take a look to our ROADMAP.

 <b>Community support</b>
-For general help using Elementary CMS, please refer to the official Elementary CMS documentation.
-For additional help, you can use one of this channel to ask question:
+For general help using Elementary CMS, please refer to the official Elementary CMS documentation.<br> For additional help, you can use one of this channel to ask question:
 <ul>
 <li>VK.com</li>